UVADS/workflow-orchestration/README.md

 ## Orchestration Models

-Let's consider three models for delivering a multi-step workflow on a compute system.
+Let's consider three general models for delivering a multi-step workflow on a compute system.

 1. **List- or loop-based workflows** - Developers are likely already quite familiar with driving a repetitive job off of a list of some type.
 This might be a local text file with a list of IDs,